Are you planning your first trip to Las Vegas, hoping to avoid common rookie mistakes? If so, you’re not alone.

 I made that mistake recently and was fortunate to hit a $100 win.
 Whew.

 Not taking public transportation: Among the easiest ways to save money in Las Vegas is utilizing the bus to get from place to place.
 The two most common uses for the bus are from the Strip to Fremont Street, and from the airport to Downtown Las Vegas.
-Both can save you a fistful of cash when compared to other transportation options.

 Not gambling away from the Strip: This isn’t a hard and fast rule for Vegas rookies, just a suggestion.
 Even I gamble on the Strip… because it’s fun, BUT, it’s a fact that the slots are looser, and table games are more player-friendly the further you get from the Strip.